Yatekii/jep106/README.md

 This crate provides a means to retrieve the JEDEC manufacturer string for a corresponding JEP106 ID Code.

-All the codes can be found on the page of the JEDEC organization but are presented in the riddiculous form of a PDF.
-This crate parses the PDF and exposes an interface to poll the JEDEC manufacturer string of a JEP106 ID code.
+All the codes can be found on the page of the JEDEC organization but are presented in as a PDF.
+This crate contains the parsed data from the PDF and exposes an interface to poll the JEDEC manufacturer string of a JEP106 ID code.

+The PDF is parsed by the [jep106-parse](https://github.com/Tiwalun/jep106-parser) helper crate.

 ## Status